Compost your household kitchen scraps through the downtown Harrisonburg Community Compost Drop-off bins!

 - returning nutrients to soils instead of sequestering them in landfills

-That’s where Black Bear Composting and its industrial composting facility in Crimora becomes a valuable local resource for waste-to-treasure generation.
+That’s why Black Bear Composting and its industrial composting facility in Crimora is a valuable local resource for waste-to-treasure generation.
 Large scale composting with frequent turning creates the high heat necessary to safely decompose animal products, compostable plastics and even pet wastes.

-Black Bear Composting offers regular residential curbside pickup services in Charlottesville, Staunton, Waynesboro and Harrisonburg and contracts with schools and other facilities with food services, like James Madison University and the Virginia Mennonite Retirement Community, to pick up organic wastes.
-Last year, 2015, they partnered with the City of Charlottesville for a pilot market compost drop-off program.
-CAAV is inspired by this program to try a version of this in Harrisonburg for 2016.
+Black Bear Composting offers regular residential curbside pickup services in Charlottesville, Staunton, Waynesboro and Harrisonburg and contracts with schools and other facilities with food services, like the University of Virginia in Charlottesville, to pick up organic wastes.
+In 2015, they partnered with the City of Charlottesville for a pilot market compost drop-off program.
+CAAV was inspired by this program to try a version of this in Harrisonburg for 2016.
+Both programs have become ongoing.
+Due to the coronavirus pandemic, the Harrisonburg Farmers Market outreach and collection programs are currently suspended.

 Climate Action Alliance of the Valley (CAAV)